wp-plugins/konverto/readme.txt

 == Description ==

-This Plugin converts URLs from www.domain.com to a clickable link to http://www.domain.com.
+This Plugin converts URLs from www.domain.com to a clickable link.
-Please note: currently all <a-tags will be redefined.
-Version 1.2.0 will fix this.

 == Installation ==